direin13/MegamanPygame/README.txt

 ========================================================
-A Megaman level from scratch using my first game engine (if you can call it that) built.
+A Megaman level from scratch using my first game engine built.

 Instructions
 ---------------